Chief David L. Maggard

 Chief Maggard formerly served as California’s representative to the State Association of Chiefs of Police and was appointed by Governor Brown as an inaugural member of the California Board of State and Community Corrections.
 He served as the President of the Orange County Police Chiefs and Sheriffs Association and as the President of the California Police Chiefs Association.
 Chief Maggard served for a decade as a Commissioner of the Orange County Human Relations Commission and the Advisory Council of the Irvine Public Schools Foundation.
 He is a Fellow for the California State University, Long Beach Ukleja Center for Ethical Leadership.
 Chief Maggard received the Freedom Award from the United States Secretary of Defense, the Seven Seals Award from the United States Department of Defense and numerous other local awards.

-Chief Maggard’s educational experience includes a Bachelor of Arts in Legal Studies from the University of California, Berkley (where he was NCAA Division 1 Collegiate All-American, Track and Field), a Master of Science in Criminal Justice from California State University, Long Beach, and is currently a Doctoral Candidate in Education at Pepperdine University.
+Chief Maggard’s educational experience includes a Bachelor of Arts in Legal Studies from the University of California, Berkeley (where he was NCAA Division 1 Collegiate All-American, Track and Field), a Master of Science in Criminal Justice from California State University, Long Beach, and is currently a Doctoral Candidate in Education at Pepperdine University.
 He is also a graduate of the Federal Bureau of Investigation National Academy, and has published various police articles.